-Activities under this priority should promote involvement and participation of governments and stakeholders from the developing countries in the international organizations, involvement (cooperation and assistance) of governments and stakeholders (external) from the developed countries in the ITU-D projects and activities.
+Activities under this priority should promote involvement and participation all stakeholders from developing countries in t ITU-D projects and activities.

 Areas of work:

-- Support for the developing countries to participate in the multi-stakeholder organizations (support the extension of electronic working methods, in particular to facilitate remote participation e.g. the Russian proposal – Doc.
-Com-ITU(13) 018)
+- Support the extension of electronic working methods, in order to facilitate remote participation

+- Increase the transparency and public access to documents within the ITU-D processes

-- International cooperation for development, increasing the number of involved partners
+- Support international cooperation for development, increasing the number of involved partners

-- External financial participation
+- Encourage external financial support participation in ITU-D activities

-- Cooperation of telecommunications sector with energy sector
+- Support cooperation of telecommunications sector with energy sector

-- Promote development of principles for the Government of the Internet (based on Brazilian principles)

-- Based on ITU-T Resolution 57 approved by WTSA, supporting close liaison with ITU-T in order to ensure that capacity building work in both Sectors is properly coordinated (clear distinguishing lines of responsibilities) and that there is no overlap
+- Support close cooperation with ITU-T in order to ensure that capacity building work in both Sectors is properly coordinated (clear distinguishing lines of responsibilities) and that there is no overlap

-- ITU-D should continue its role in post WSIS activities in coordination with the other sectors (Note: this will depend on the decisions taken by the UN GA)

 KPI`s: Participation in the international organizations, increasing the number of involved partners, External Funds in ITU-D activities.